ghi-electronics/Documentation/software/tinyclr/tutorials/secure-storage-area.md

 # Secure Storage Area
 ---
-An internal 128 KByte region of flash that can be used for non-volatile storage of data.
+There are two secure storage areas you may find helpful.
+There is an internal 128 Kbyte region of flash that can be used for non-volatile storage of data.
 If you lock your device, this region is also great for storing sensitive information like security certificates and serial numbers.

+There is also an internal 64 Kbyte one time programmable (OTP) region of memory that is organized into 32 byte blocks.
+Once you write to one of these blocks, it can never be changed or erased.

+## 128 Kbyte Secure Storage Area
 > [!Tip]
-> The Secure Storage Area is only erased when a device erase is performed by executing the `E` command in [**bootloader**](../bootloader.md) mode.
+> The 128 Kbyte secure storage area is only erased when a device erase is performed by executing the `E` command in [**bootloader**](../bootloader.md) mode.

 > [!Tip]
 > Needed NuGets: GHIElectronics.TinyCLR.Core, GHIElectronics.TinyCLR.Devices.Storage, GHIElectronics.TinyCLR.Native